Class 10 > Science Class 10 > NCERT Exemplar: Our Environment

 (e) Prepare a compost pit for kitchen wastes.

-Q.36.
-Suggest suitable mechanism (s) for waste management in fertiliser industries.
+Q36: Suggest suitable mechanism (s) for waste management in fertiliser industries.

-Solution: To manage waste in the fertiliser industry following steps must be taken:
+Ans: To manage waste in the fertiliser industry following steps must be taken:

 For control of gaseous pollutants combustion equipments are used which can be oxidised.
 The pollutants are exposed to a high temperature in the process.
-Air pollutants, such as certain gases and vapour and inflammable compounds are controlled through the use’ of adsorption equipments.
+Air pollutants, such as certain gases and vapour and inflammable compounds are controlled through the use’ of adsorption equipment.
 Adsorption is a surface phenomenon, and it needs the presence of a large solid surface area.
 This process removes toxic and odoriferous compounds are efficiently.

 Three options available for controlling the effluents are: